Aeldored/paws/README.md

 - [Technologies Used](#technologies-used)

 ## Project Overview
-**Furever Homes** is a non-profit initiative aimed at facilitating pet adoptions, educating the public, and raising awareness about animal welfare.
+**FurHomes** is a non-profit initiative aimed at facilitating pet adoptions, educating the public, and raising awareness about animal welfare.
 Visitors can adopt pets, donate, sponsor, or volunteer to foster animals in need.

 ## Features
 - **Home:** Overview of the organization and options to donate, sponsor, or foster.